gkalomalos/ERA_projects_SWORD/README.md

   These requirements are typical for a general-use laptop/PC.

 2. CLIMADA API dependency
-   CLIMADERA frequently communicates with CLIMADA's API to fetch and validate datasets, among other tasks.
+   RISK WISE frequently communicates with CLIMADA's API to fetch and validate datasets, among other tasks.
 API availability is crucial if the API is not accessible, significant functionality issues will arise.
-CLIMADERA uses .hdf5 files for Exposure and Hazard data, obtainable from sources [ETH-Zurich Research Collection](https://www.research-collection.ethz.ch/) and [NASA’s Socioeconomic Data and Applications Center (sedac)](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4/sets/browse).
+RISK WISE uses .hdf5 files for Exposure and Hazard data, obtainable from sources [ETH-Zurich Research Collection](https://www.research-collection.ethz.ch/) and [NASA’s Socioeconomic Data and Applications Center (sedac)](https://sedac.ciesin.columbia.edu/data/collection/gpw-v4/sets/browse).
 The application's Python backend fetches these files.
 In their absence, users can provide the necessary parameters, and the application will find, download, and store the datasets.

 ## Setup and Running the Application